harsha499/CursorIncidentManagement/README.md

 - **Update Incidents**: Edit existing incidents
 - **Delete Incidents**: Remove incidents from the system
 - **View Details**: See detailed information about each incident
+- **AI Assistant**: 🤖 Chat with an AI agent that can create, list, update, and delete incidents using natural language
 - **Dark Mode**: Toggle between light and dark themes
 - **Responsive Design**: Works on desktop and mobile devices